Moggerhanger House: History

-Lady Erroll formed the Moggerhanger House Preservation Trust along with the Lord Lieutenant of Bedfordshire Sir Samuel Whitbread, and architect Peter Inskip.
+The on-site Ministries were all working through Harvest Vision who passed the responsibility for coordinating and managing the use of the building and estate back to CCM who in 1999 changed their charitable objectives to include management of buildings.

+They appointed Simon Cooper as Manager working closely with his wife Jenny.
+Together they worked closely with the local community to establish a popular local resource largely run by volunteers.

+By 2003, MHPT needed to show ownership in order to regain VAT on the restoration, and to be responsible for major grants.
+They therefore formed Moggerhanger Park Ltd, a company that ran on community rather than commercial lines.
+Moggerhanger Park Ltd became the trading arm of MHPT with Harvest Vision remaining in ultimate control, and Simon Cooper became the first Managing Director.

-The Heritage Lottery Fund donated £3.5 million toward the project, and by 2005 the expenditure had approached £7 million.
-"We keep finding new wonderful things which cost money to restore," Lady Erroll said in 2005.
-"We have had to make sacrifices, which is why the car park hasn't been done yet, the Repton grounds haven't been restored and we have no furniture."
+The Heritage Lottery Fund was then able to donate £3.3 million toward the project, and by 2005 the expenditure had approached £7 million.
+"We keep finding new wonderful things which cost money to restore," Lady Erroll said in 2009.
+"We have had to make sacrifice, which is why the car park hasn't been done yet, the Repton grounds haven't been restored and we have no furniture."
+All this work was subsequently carried out in 2005 and paid for in grants obtained by the Ministries and MP Ltd.

-Soane's lengthy relationship with the house provided a backdrop for him to experiment, said Inskip, the architect who oversaw the restoration.
+Soane's lengthy relationship with the house provided a backdrop for him to experiment, said Peter Inskip, the architect who oversaw the historic restoration.

 "In the records you could see a friendship develop between architect and client over 40 years," Inskip said.
 "This allowed Soane to experiment, so there are things here that tell us about aspects of some of the buildings that were lost.
 Through the depth of research and unpicking we have revealed a great work of art which has been ignored for 100 years.
 Soane is up there with the great British architects – Inigo Jones, Wren, Hawksmoor."

+Some of Soane’s experimental work at Moggerhanger House he subsequently used in the Cabinet Room at number 10 Downing Street.

-The restoration project took 10 years to complete, and members of the local village and local churches volunteered help and support to complete the work and maintain the site whilst building contractors were working.
+This initial restoration project took 10 years to complete, and Harvest Vision formed a small residential community with members of the Ministries and from local village and local churches, volunteering help and support to complete the work and maintain the site whilst building contractors were working.